ivan-kalachikov/linkedin-enhancements/README.md

-# linkedin-auto-endorse-skills-script
+# linkedin-enhacements
-Linkedin script to auto endorse someone's skills (for OrangeMonkey)
+Linkedin script (for OrangeMonkey) to brign some extra features